lambrospetrou/lambrospetrou.github.io/src/_posts/2023-10-15-cicd-flywheel.md

 ---
 title: "The CI/CD Flywheel"
-description: "The CD/CD flywheel explains the several stages of continuous intergation, delivery, and deployment of your software."
+description: "The CD/CD flywheel explains the several stages of continuous integration, delivery, and deployment of your software."
 ---

 **Table of contents**